Writing Center Fellows

 Freshmen, sophomores, juniors, and all graduate students are invited to apply.
 We look for representation from the full range of disciplines in the humanities, social sciences, and sciences and engineering.
 Since this is the best job on campus – not that we’re biased – competition for positions is fierce.

-- Participate in an intensive two-day initial training session on September 21 & 22, 2019.
+- Participate in an intensive initial training session either in June or September 2020.

-- Engage in preparatory reading and Blackboard discussion for training over the summer and in early September.
+- Engage in preparatory reading and discussion for training over the summer and in early September.

 - Attend monthly workshops and participate in other ongoing training activities throughout the year.